 While there is not a minimum GPA or test score required for admission, the Admissions web site shows data from this year's admitted class.

-What is the cost of tuition, books, housing, etc.
+See the Admissions website for the cost of tuition, books, housing, etc.:

 Other links of interest:

 College Honors Awards

 The information from your application is used for the freshman scholarships in Aerospace Engineering.
 No information is required from the student.